KM-1/amazigh-alphabet-search-view/README.md

 ## Features
 - Listed in Amazigh alphabetical order
 - Search/filter  data list items with Amazigh script
-- Customization (any alphabet , any order ..)
+- Customization (any alphabet , any alphabetical order ..)
 - Easy to use

 ### Example of use cases